pyth-network/pyth-gitbook/consumers/best-practices.md

 Although Pyth Network is designed with low latency in mind, no on-chain oracle can match the latency of an off-chain source due to the added overhead for consensus and security.
 The threat model for integrating protocols should assume that adversaries see price changes a short time before the protocol does.
 In this threat model, protocol designers should avoid situations where a Pyth price update must race against an adversary's transaction.
-The adversary has a head start in these races.
-Furthermore, sophisticated adversaries can highly optimize their network latencies, or pay miners for priority blockspace, such that they are virtually guaranteed to win these races.
+Adversaries are highly likely to win these races, as they have a head start, and sophisticated adversaries can additionally optimize their network latencies or pay miners for priority blockspace.

-This situation is analogous to the one faced by market makers in the traditional finance.
+This situation is analogous to market making in the traditional finance.
-These market makers place resting orders on exchanges with the hope of earning the bid/ask spread.
+Market makers place resting orders on exchanges with the hope of earning the bid/ask spread.
 When the “true price” moves, these market makers get picked off by adverse “smart flow” that is faster than they are.
 The smart flow is balanced by two-way flow, that is, people wanting to trade for other reasons besides a price change.